 As evidenced by my The Secret kick, I've always been into the idea of thinking your way to what you want.
 So I asked a few experts to refresh my memory about how, exactly, it's done.
 And they explained to me that the practice outlined in the book is a little different from what I'm seeing gain traction on social media.

 The Secret advocates for "the law of attraction."
-But while manifesting is about turning your dreams into reality, what some people miss — including my middle school self — is that it requires you to take concrete actions toward the thing you want, Sarah Potter, a tarot reader, professional witch, and color magic practitioner based in New York City, tells Refinery29.
+But while manifesting is about turning your dreams into reality, what some people miss — including my high school self — is that it requires you to take concrete actions toward the thing you want, Sarah Potter, a tarot reader, professional witch, and color magic practitioner based in New York City, tells Refinery29.

-So when I tried to think my middle school crush into asking me to be his girlfriend (probably over text) and didn't actually do anything about it myself — that wasn't manifesting.
+So when I tried to think my high school crush into asking me to be his girlfriend (probably over text) and didn't actually do anything about it myself — that wasn't manifesting.
 "I don't want to spread the belief that if you sit and think good thoughts all the time, everything you want happens," Potter says.
 "That's not reality, that's not manifestation.
 That's spiritual bypassing and denial of pain and trauma."

 So what does a true manifestation practice look like?
 First, you form a very clear, specific goal and outcome.
 "I think we have to be very clear with our intention.
 The more specific we can be, the easier it is to make something happen," Potter explains.